How Do I Figure Out Which Device is Which on My Network?

 Sometimes, those names are easy to understand, like "Patricks-Macbook-Pro" in the example screenshot below.
 Other times, however, the names are confusing or unclear, such as "android-42146abc00d", and this can make it difficult to assign devices to the correct profiles.

 To identify which device is which on your network:

 Use the device name.Some are clear enough to let you know what they are right off the bat.

 Look for the Manufacturer's name.
 Some devices may have a name like "Microsoft Device", and you can use the manufacturer's name to figure out where it might belong.

 Remove and re-add Apple devices to your network.Some Apple products will show up as "Apple Device".
 Circle will learn that device's specific name once it has left the home Wi-Fi and rejoined.
 To do so, you can turn Airplane Mode on and then off.
 After this swipe down on your device list to refresh the listings.
-You can also tell Circle to "Remove device from Circle..." and then swipe the list to refresh
+You can also tell the Circle device to "Remove device from Circle..." and then swipe the list to refresh.

 Use the MyCircle page.To help you find the name for each device in your home, we have built a card into the MyCircle experience to help you out.
 Here's how to use it: